-Activity Percentage Case managers systematically assist clients in completing applications for mainstream benefits.
-Describe how service is generally provided: 57% Most agencies assist people in completing applications, including assisting with the paperwork needed to apply for benefits.
-In addition, several of the programs have SOAR trained caseworkers who are able to use the SOAR methodology to assist with SSI/SSDI applications.
-One county in the CoC has secured a dedicated full time SOAR staff and two part time SOAR staff to assist individuals with applications for benefits.
+Activity Percentage 1.
+Case managers systematically assist clients in completing applications for mainstream benefits.
+1a.
+Describe how service is generally provided: 55% Most agencies assist people in completing applications, including assisting with the paperwork needed to apply for benefits.
+In addition, several programs have SOAR trained caseworkers who are able to use the SOAR methodology to assist with SSI/SSDI applications.
+Currently, two counties have dedicated SOAR staff (two FTE and two PTE).
+In 2011, three additional counties secured funding for four more full-time SOAR positions.
 2. Homeless assistance providers supply transportation assistance to clients to attend mainstream benefit appointments, employment training, or jobs.
-60% 3.
-Homeless assistance providers use a single application form for four or more mainstream programs: 3.a Indicate for which mainstream programs the form applies: 14% Food Stamps, Medicaid, SSI, SSDI, TANF, Other Department of Social Services financial assistance including rental payment, prescription assistance, and utility payment 4.
+58% 3.
+Homeless assistance providers use a single application form for four or more mainstream programs: 3.a Indicate for which mainstream programs the form applies: 16% Food Stamps, Medicaid, SSI, SSDI, TANF, Other Department of Social Services financial assistance including rental payment, prescription assistance, and utility payment 4.
 Homeless assistance providers have staff systematically follow-up to ensure mainstream benefits are received.
-77% 4a.
-Describe the follow-up process: 77% of our agencies report that they conduct some form of follow up to ensure that benefits are received.
+75% 4a.
+Describe the follow-up process: 75% of our agencies report that they conduct some form of follow up to ensure that benefits are received.
 The majority of the follow-up involves agencies' case managers conducting telephone follow-up with the benefits case manager to inquire about the status of the application and determine if additional information is needed.
 In some programs case managers follow-up by attending appointments with individuals, at the permission of the individual, to ensure that benefits case managers have complete information and needed documentation for their programs.

-Exhibit 1 2010 Page 94 11/16/2010 ---------------- --------- ------------
+Exhibit 1 2011 Page 95 10/24/2011 ---------------- --------- ------------